 For effective editing, the retrieved subgraph $G_S$ must share relevant information with the question.
 Therefore, we define the objective of subgraph retrieval as maximizing the mutual information (MI) between the subgraph and a set of questions $Q$ whose answers require editing.
 The objective is formalized as below, where the theoretical justification is provided in Section~\ref{TJ}:

-Given a fixed question set $Q$, its Shannon entropy $H(Q)$ remains constant.
-Therefore, maximizing the mutual information $I\left(Q, G_{S}\right)$ is equivalent to minimizing the conditional entropy $H\left(Q \mid G=G_{S}\right)$.
-Thus, we focus on optimizing the following objective:
+Given a fixed question set $Q$, its Shannon entropy $H(Q)$ is constant.
+Therefore, maximizing the mutual information $I\left(Q; G_{S}\right)$ is equivalent to minimizing the conditional entropy $H\left(Q \mid G=G_{S}\right)$.
+Thus, we optimize the following objective:

-In practice, quantifying $p(q | G = G_S )$ poses a significant challenge due to its computational complexity.
-This complexity arises as there are numerous subgraph candidates $G_{S}$ within the entire knowledge graph, making it prohibitively expensive to exhaustively search for the optimal subgraph.
+In practice, quantifying $p(q | G = G_S )$ is challenging due to its computational complexity.
+This is because there are numerous subgraph candidates $G_{S}$ within the entire knowledge graph, making it prohibitively expensive to exhaustively search for the optimal one.
 To circumvent this issue, we first replace the intractable term $p(q | G = G_S )$ with $\frac{p(q, G = G_S)}{p(G = G_S)}$.
-Then, suppose we consider one question each time, where $Q = {q}$, we can reformulate the objective as:
+Then, suppose we consider one question each time, where $Q = {q}$, the objective is reformulated as:

 In the following, we will discuss how to estimate probability $p(q, G = G_S)$ and $p(G = G_S)$ efficiently.